ben-trainer/osTicket-Full/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-In this lab, I install the ticketing system osTicket from the ground up using neccessary installation files.
+In this lab, I install the ticketing system osTicket from the ground up using necessary installation files.
 The lab is done in Windows 10 Pro 22H2 VM made on Microsoft Azure.
 I will outline the steps using pictures in this github repository. <br />